AaltoICMCourse/AaltoICMCourse.github.io/_posts/examples-unity/2018-10-15-ICM-example-unity-GridWorld.md

 layout: page-fullwidth
 subheadline:
 title:  "Grid World"
-teaser: "A basic example where the AI is trained to balance a ball on a plate using both PPO and Neural Evolution Algorithm.
-The environment is a copy of the Unity ML-Agents' 3DBall environment."
+teaser: "A basic example where the AI is trained to reach to the destination and avoid the obstacle in a grid world."
 meta_teaser:
 breadcrumb: true
 header: